 If you type in ‘hero’ you can find other articles in which I try to share my understanding of this theme on this website.
 Apparently in the stories these are often portrayed as male, however, this is obviously non-sense, since there are also stories of heroins.

 Assuming that most readers have a sense of what a ‘hero’ means, I would like to focus a little bit about the different ways and shapes this cultural archetype sets forth in the human psyche, especially during times of transition we experience today.
 Just keeping it a perspective obviously.

 A direct loss of an occupation that meets the sustenance of oneself and loved ones is a direct impulse for the psyche to reshape itself, a trajectory I would like to explore a bit further in today’s article.

-So this is a natural tendency for all of us, since death always serves as a thriving force for the personality or the ego to leave something behind, could be a family with bright children, could be a revolution in the making, or it could simply be an expression of art that can help people transcend the meaninglessness of their daily lives.
+So this is a natural tendency for all of us, since death typically serves as a force for the personality or the ego to leave something behind, could be a family with bright children, could be a revolution in the making, or it could simply be an expression of art that can help people transcend the meaninglessness of their daily lives.

 This is maybe even a theme worthwhile investigating of today’s youth movements and the newer generations.
 In a world in which there is an abundance of wealth, technology and in many cases an already advanced society, what type of hero is then still needed?

-Radiating peace of mind, health, self-understanding, learning about accepting and loving each others differences in a distressed and globalized world might be more worthwhile nowadays than coming up with the next big break through in quantum computing?
+Radiating peace of mind, health, self-understanding, learning about accepting and loving each others differences in a distressed and globalised world might be more worthwhile nowadays than coming up with the next big break through in quantum computing?

 And that those heroes might be legends in their quests of self-exploration.